-- Several equations are not stated correctly in the RSM documentation.
-The seriousness of this situation depends on whether these errors are simply typographical or whether these errors exist in the RSM code. - The validity of the RSM assumption that subsurface geology is isotropic throughout the model domain is questionable. - The canal-seepage watermover should be based on reach transmissivity and not on sediment-layer conductivity. - The diffusion-wave approach used by the RSM is not applicable over the entire South Florida domain.
+- The validity of the RSM assumption that subsurface geology is isotropic throughout the model domain should be clearly stated. - The canal-seepage watermover should include the reach transmissivity and not only the sediment-layer conductivity.
+The fact that bottom-sediment layers have minimal effect on canal leakage and sediment layers rarely exist on the sides of canals should be recognized. - The diffusion-wave approach used by the RSM is not applicable over the entire South Florida domain.
 Specifically, flows in coastal areas influenced by tides cannot be simulated using the diffusion-wave approximation and simulation of certain flow conditions in low-gradient highly regulated canals could be inaccurate using a diffusion-wave model. - The numerically intensive computational performance of the RSM applications to date appears to be excessive.
 The computational advantage of the diffusion-wave approach might be outweighed by the numerical intensity of the global-matrix solution of the RSM.
-Alternative sub-matrix solutions should be considered.
+Alternative sub-matrix solutions should be considered. - Use of an explicit numerical scheme should be considered in addition to a fully implicit scheme. - Computation of potential evapotranspiration should be considered for inclusion in the RSM. - The effects of wind-stress forcing on large open water bodies within the RSM domain should be taken into account. - Conveyance in sloughs should be treated explicitly rather that being lost in the storage-volume relationship. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
+In addition, consideration should be given to making the RSM time step dynamically variable.

-- Use of an explicit numerical scheme should be considered in addition to a fully implicit scheme. - The soundness of basic formulations of the <agimp>, <mbr/>mbrcell>, <unsat>, <ramcc>, and <prr> hydrologic process modules are questionable. - Computation of potential evapotranspiration should be considered for inclusion in the RSM. - The role of the management simulation engine needs to be clarified.
-There is a significant concern that the hydraulic structures in the canal network are not capable of being operated in accordance with the MSE algorithms, hence the utility of the MSE in regional simulation is limited. - The effects of wind-stress forcing on the large open water bodies should be included in the RSM. - Conveyance in sloughs should be treated explicitly rather that being lost in the storage-volume relationship. - Land-use changes during the period of simulation should be accommodated by the RSM. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
-In addition, consideration should be given to making the RSM time step dynamically variable. - Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency. - The model documentation needs significant improvement in organization and content.
+- Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency. - The model documentation needs significant improvement in organization and content.
 Several specific suggestions are provided in this report. - Model assumptions, numerical methods, model calibration, numerical errors, and model validation should be more fully explained in the RSM documentation. - Local studies need to be performed and documented to validate the hydrologic process modules. - The current model and documentation needs further improvement to meet client goals.